CenterForOpenScience/osf.io/PULL_REQUEST_TEMPLATE.md

 [//]: # (
-    * Before submit your Pull Request, make sure you've picked the right branch and your code is up-to-date with it.
+    * Before submitting your Pull Request, make sure you've picked the right branch and your code is up-to-date with it.
-        * For critical hot-fixes, select "master" as the target branch.
+        * For critical hotfixes, select "master" as the target branch.
-        * For bug-fixes, improvements and new features, select "develop" as the target branch.
+        * For bugfixes, improvements and new features, select "develop" as the target branch.
-        * If your PR is part of a project/team, select project/team's dedicated feature branch.
+        * If your PR is part of a project/team, select project/team's dedicated feature branch as the target.
     * If you have a JIRA ticket, prefix the ticket number [ENG-*****] to the PR title.
 )